samuelgozlan/amplitude-dev-center/docs/session-replay/sdks/plugin.md

 ### Track default session events

-Session replay requires that you configure default session event tracking.
+Session Replay enables session tracking by default.
 This ensures that Session Replay captures Session Start and Session End events.
 If you didn't capture these events before you implement Session Replay, expect an increase in event volume.
 For more information about session tracking, see [Browser SDK 2.0 | Tracking Sessions](/data/sdks/browser-2/#tracking-sessions).

 === "SDK Configuration"